Dave Anderson (footballer): Management

-Anderson went on to the assistant position at Windsor and Eton, though he maintained a desire for a position as first team manager and thus subsequently left the club that October, joining former club St Albans City as manager.
+Anderson went on to the assistant position at Windsor & Eton, though he maintained a desire for a position as first team manager and thus subsequently left the club that October, joining former club St Albans City as manager.
 He was sacked in January 2008, having failed to turn around the club's fortunes.

 Following eight months out of management Anderson took the management job at Northwood.
 The club enjoyed their best ever run in the FA Trophy and missed out on a play-off spot by one point in the 2008–2009 season.
 He departed Northwood unexpectedly in March 2010, citing both personal reasons and the club's financial difficulties at the time in his resignation.

 On 10 June 2010 Anderson was announced as assistant manager of Slough Town, following the decision of former assistant Darren Salton to stand down due to the travel required for the job.

 In June 2011, Anderson left Slough Town to take on the manager's role at Harrow Borough after David Howell left Harrow.

 In March 2018 he was appointed manager of Chertsey Town.
 He retired from football in May 2019 after winning Combined Counties League and guiding Chertsey to FA Vase victory, becoming the first club in Surrey to win it.

 Anderson came out of retirement to join Barnet in April 2021 as goalkeeping coach and assistant to first team coach Simon Bassey.
 He reverted to a first team coaching role following Bassey's departure.
 Anderson left the Bees in April 2022.

 In October 2022, Anderson returned to Chertsey Town as manager.
+He departed the club in April 2023, sitting two points outside of the play-offs.

 Media work

-Anderson is a regular presenter and contributor to BBC Radio Five Live's weekly programme about non-League football, the Non-League Football Show.
+Anderson is a regular presenter and contributor to BBC Radio 5 Live's weekly programme about non-League football, the Non-League Football Show.